 The Master of Arts in Arab Studies program is a demanding, full-time curriculum comprised of 36 credit hours (12 three-credit courses), not including acquisition-level Arabic classes.
 The program is designed for full time students to complete the degree in two years, but depending on the student’s level of proficiency, it is possible to complete the program in a shorter or longer period of time.

 Students have considerable flexibility in designing their program in order to meet their academic and professional goals and interests.
 To complete the program, students must meet the following requirements:

-- Completion of four core courses (12 credits)
+- Completion of two foundational courses (6 credits)

 - ARST 500 – 20th c.
 Middle East History

 - ARST 501- Introduction to the Study of the Arab World